Memories & Reflections

 My "belief system" involves doing what I reasonably can to make this world a better place.
 With that in mind I have volunteered to work in developing countries around the world.
 Mind you I also enjoyed travelling to exotic countries, meeting diverse people and helping them as best I could.
 I also believe it is important to do what I can here at home and volunteer to help newcomers to Toronto from francophone countries.
 Of course I benefit too with the opportunity to practice French.
 My wife, Marion, and I have also been able to help a couple of immigrant Chinese families.
 No improvement to our Mandarin, though.
 A percentage increase on zero is still zero!

 It seems that most religious people find it difficult to impossible to believe that others could honestly not believe as they do.
 Christians in the later middle ages massacred 30% of the European population (30 Years War) on behalf of their "loving" God - the same one on each side!
 Militant Muslims believe non-believers, even non-believers of their particular sect of Muslim, should convert or die, just like the perpetrators of the Inquisition.
-Militant Sikhs feel it is OK to blow up a plane full of innocent people.
+Some militant Sikhs feel it is OK to blow up a plane full of innocent people.
 However, I don't reject religion because some aspects of it are evil.
 I just cannot bring myself to accept the basic tenets of any religion.
 I do have a sort of "faith" though.
 I believe the world is evolving in a positive and realistic direction.
 There are days I despair, such as with Global Warming.
 If we can deal with that, though, it could mean that we are on a path towards a world that doesn't need the crutch of religion and with which we can have a genuine hope for a world dominated by "goodwill towards man", to coin a phrase.
 This doesn't mean that I'm against organized religion.
 It does mean that I'm against any role for it in government.

 My Politics

-When I was in the Navy, towards the end of WW II, I had my first occasion to vote.
+When I was in the Navy, aged 18, towards the end of WW II, I had my first occasion to vote.
 I believe I have never missed an opportunity since, either federally, provincially or municipally.
 I have, at one or another time, voted for each of the major parties.
 I have also canvassed many times for my preferred candidate in my constituency.
 So I guess I qualify as a serious supporter of our democracy, as well as being a "floating voter", the type of person whom each of the parties must attract.
 I cannot be taken for granted like those who are "dyed in the wool" supporters of a particular party.
-I have also, on occasion, interviewed the candidate I might support.
+I have also, on occasion, interviewed the candidate I for whom I might support.
 When I lived in the Don Valley West riding, for example, I met with Liberal John Godfrey, when he first ran for Member of Parliament.
 I was sufficiently impressed that I volunteered to create a website for him.
 That was when websites were the exception rather than the rule.
 I also canvassed for him during several subsequent election campaigns.
-More recently, I worked for NDP member Olivia Chow.
+More recently, I worked for NDP MP Olivia Chow.

-Some of my concerns:
+Some of My Concerns

-• In WW II we sent one million of our people overseas.
-That amounted to the removal of 1/4 of our workforce of about 4 million (from a population of 11,267,000).
-Nevertheless, for 5 years we produced ships, guns, planes, munitions, supplies, paid our army's salaries, etc. We generously gave our veterans free post-secondary education or money to start a business.
-Today, we can't afford up-to-date infrastructure ($123 billion behind!) nor enough money to fully support Medicare.
-Why?
-Why do we have so many homeless people?
-Why can we only afford less than 1/2 our commitment to .07% of our GDP on helping the destitute of the world?
-Why do we have the mentally ill begging on our streets?

-• A good education that is dependant on the wealth of parents is an out-of-date concept.
-A well-educated populace is the way to insure a prosperous society.
+- A good education is frequently lmited by the wealth of parents.
+This is an out-of-date concept.
+A well-educated populace is the way to ensure a prosperous society and a properly functioning democracy.
 As such, I believe every Canadian should be able to complete an education as far as his or her capabilities will carry.
+In WW II we sent one million of our people overseas.
+That meant the removal of 1/4 of our workforce of about 4 million (from a population of 11,267,000).
+Nevertheless, for 5 years we produced ships, guns, planes, munitions, supplies, paid our army, navy and airforce,etc..
+After the war, we generously gave our veterans free post-secondary education or alternatively, money to start a business or assistance in building a home.
+Today, we supposedly, can't afford to up-to-date infrastructure ($123 billion behind!) nor enough money to fully support Medicare.
+Why do we have so many homeless people on our streets?
+Why do we have the mentally ill and addicts begging on our streets and clogging our prisons?

-Furthermore, the education costs should be entirely covered by the government, including board and room on a needs basis.
-Many countries offer free tuition, among them Denmark, Ireland, France, Germany, Spain, Sweden, Australia, and Cuba.
+- Some countries provide free tuition as far as a person's ability will carry one, among them Denmark, Ireland, France, Germany, Spain, Sweden, Australia, and Cuba.
 In Canada, the federal government provided this support for veterans of WW II.
 It's what made it possible for me to go to university.
 It would have been extremely difficult, likely impossible, for me to do so otherwise.
-I believe I was able to contribute a great deal more to Canada as a result of having that education.
-My guess is the same is true for many other veterans and will be true for this and coming generations if granted comparable support.
+I believe I was able to contribute a great deal more as a result of having that education.
+Free post secondary education is the norm for most European countries, even for foreigners.
+My daughter, Katherine, took her second year of university in Paris.
+The young woman I met in Russia, at my sugestion, went to Paris and earned her Master's degee, free!

 When we won't need human workers

-Actually, in Europe and North America (not including Mexico) we depend on immigrants to do the work that the rest of us avoid and that pays little.
-The only reason we still employee people to do many jobs is because they can do so cheaper than machines.
 I recall when I was a student working as a pick and shovel labourer.
 A group of us were leaning on our shovels when the straw boss came along and yelled at us.
 "Get back to work you #%^*s or that machine is going to do you out of a job."
 I thought, "What a good idea".